 Using little to no sulfates and silicones as well as just letting your hair be in it’s natural state is the best first step if you haven't started the Curly Girl / Curly Hair Method already.

 If you want to continue to use brushes and combs pick ones that are recommended specifically for curly hair.
 Here at Curl Warehouse, the Flexy Brush from Curl Keeper is simply that – super flexible but able to get through all hair types even when wet without a lot of hair loss.
 Always go slow, start form the bottom in sections, and slowly work your way up.
 Use a wide toothed comb in the same manner.
 Dry brushing seems to be controversial and in all honestly I sometimes do it just before washing it but in the same manner.

 When you are removing water from your hair don’t use the regular terry cloth towels that are used after a shower or bathing for drying your body.
-The fibers of these towels tend to be a bit too rough so get yourself a smooth towel like this one from Daily Concepts.
+The fibers of these towels tend to be a bit too rough so get yourself a curl-friendly towel like this one from My Soigne.
 You can also use a cotton t-shirt.

 4. Protect your hair when colouring.

 If you want to continue to colour and highlight that is okay.
 You can add Olaplex 1 and 2 when you get your color done at the stylist as these are professional products.
 For at home treatments consider Olaplex No. 0 and No. 3.
 Note that these are neither a deep conditioner nor a protein treatment.
 They are a patented hair bond rebuilder and can be used weekly.